JanaSperschneider/NuclearPhaser/README.md

 Third, you need a Hi-C contact map in ginteractions format.
 We recommend following the HiC-Pro pipeline (https://github.com/nservant/HiC-Pro) and then converting the h5 format to ginteractions with hicexplorer (https://hicexplorer.readthedocs.io/en/latest/content/tools/hicConvertFormat.html).

-We also recommend to set MAPQ=30 in the HiC-Pro config file and to obtain a matrix at resolution 20,000 bps.
+We also recommend to set MAPQ=10 in the HiC-Pro config file and to obtain a matrix at resolution 100,000 bps.
+You can also try MAPQ=30 and resolution 20,000 bps.

 Your Hi-C contact map output file in ginteractions format should look like this: